-3 Reagent Chemicals, American Chemical Society Specifications, American Chemical Society, Washington, DC.
-For Suggestions on the testing of reagents not listed by the American Chemical Society, see Annual Standards for Laboratory Chemicals, BDH Ltd., Poole, Dorset, U.K., and the United States Pharmacopeia and National Formulary, U.S. Pharmacopeial Convention, Inc. (USPC), Rockville, MD.
+3 "Reagent Chemicals, American Chemical Society Specifications," Am.
+Chemical Soc., Washington, DC.
+For suggestions on the testing of reagents not listed by the American Chemical Society, see "Reagent Chemicals and Standards," by Joseph Rosin, D. Van Nostrand Co., Inc., New York, NY, and the "United States Pharmacopeia."